sainsburys-tech/next-logger/README.md

 },
 ```

+### Presets

+To support opting out of some patches, this library supports "presets".
+These can be used as above, with `/presets/<PRESET_NAME>` appended, for example: `NODE_OPTIONS='-r next-logger/presets/next-only'`.

+The following presets are supported:

+- `next-logger/presets/all` - this includes all the patches this library supports.
+Using the library without a preset specified will use this preset.
+- `next-logger/presets/next-only` - this only includes patches specifically for the Next.js logger object.

 ## Breaking Changes on >=1.0.0

 This package name, `next-logger` has been inherited from [@frank47](https://github.com/franky47), who had deprecated their published logging middleware for Next.js.
 The original package and this one aim to solve similar problems for JSON logging in Next.js.
 However, the implementation and usage of this solution is significantly different from the original, which was published up to `v0.4.0`.
 To minimise unexpected issues for previous users of the original `next-logger`, the new package begins at major `v1.0.0`.